kyma-project/istio/docs/technical-design.md

 #### IstioInstallationReconciler
 This reconciler handles the installation, upgrade and uninstall of Istio in the cluster.
 The reconciler also creates the IstioOperator that will be used to apply changes to the Istio installation in combination with the [Istio Go client module](https://github.com/istio/client-go).
 The IstioOperator is created by merging the `IstioCR` with the IstioOperator with Kyma default values.
+This means this component will also take care of supporting different IstioOperator versions based on the given IstioVersion.

 ##### IstioManager
 This component contains the logic for managing the Istio installation.
 It also knows the supported client versions and forwards the